a2cy/CubePixel/README.md

 2) Run /CubePixel/main.py

 ## Bug/Issues
-If you find a bug or you have any issuesplease let me know by creating an issue
+If you find a bug or you have any issues please let me know by creating an issue

 ## Note
 This project is still in development